Diversity, Equity, & Inclusion

 News on Diversity, Equity, & Inclusion

-On November 1, over 25 AP Spanish Language and Culture students attended a Dia de los Muertos presentation at Harvard University’s Peabody Museum.
-Each year, World Language teacher Mrs. Laura O’Connor brings the Day of Dead to Central Catholic by presenting a beautiful Dia de los Muertos Altar in the World Languages Lobby
+On November 5, over 30 AP Spanish Language and Culture students attended a Dia de los Muertos presentation at Harvard University’s Peabody Museum of Archaeology and Ethnology.